costar011/django_study/README.md

 </pre>

 <pre>
-    13. If you find the project and enter it, a file called setting.json is created in the .vscode folder, and you need to set some settings.
+    13. If you find the project and enter it, a file called setting.json is created in the .vscode folder and you need to set some settings.
 </pre>

 <pre>